Start9Labs/mastodon-wrapper/README.md

 # Wrapper for mastodon

-`mastodon` is a simple, minimal project to serve as a template for creating an app for the Embassy.
+`mastodon` is an open source decentralized social network that relies on a decentralized network of federated servers.

 ## Dependencies